morrownr/88x2bu-20210702/README.md

-Notice: A new standards compliant (mac80211), in-kernel driver for rtl8822/12bu chipset based adapters and modules has been merged into Linux kernels 6.13 and 6.14.
-If your distro uses kernel 6.14 or later, there is no need to install this driver.
-The new driver is part of the rtw88 series of drivers.
-The new in-kernel driver is Linux Standards compliant (mac80211) and is a much better driver than this one.
+Notice: An updated standards compliant (mac80211), in-kernel driver for rtl8822/12bu chipset based adapters and modules is available and as of kernel 6.12 is of good quality.
+If your distro uses kernel 6.12 or later, there is no need to install this driver.
+The in-kernel driver is part of the rtw88 series of drivers.
+The in-kernel driver is Linux Standards compliant (mac80211) and is a much better driver than this one.
 This driver will no longer get API related updates beyond kernel 6.14 (unless provided by a user).
-If you use a kernel prior to 6.14, it is possible to use the new standards compliant driver by going to the following
+If you use a kernel prior to 6.14, it is possible to use the new standards compliant driver by going to the following repo:
-repo:

 https://github.com/lwfinger/rtw88

-If you decide to use the new driver, remember to first remove the driver in this repo.
-You can run the following to remove the driver in this
+If you decide to use the in-kernel driver, remember to first remove the driver in this repo.
+You can run the following to remove the driver in this repo:
-repo:

 $ sudo sh remove-driver.sh